 Extensions will be limited to compensating the time that has been lost due to the delay.
-No contingency period should be requested as multiple Grant Maintenance Requests may be submitted for ongoing issues occurring towards the end of the grant, until the final resolution date is known.
-Extension requests must include actual dates and state both the reasons for the delay and explain how the extra time requested was calculated.
-The Grant Maintenance Request should reflect the objectives that have been achieved to date and how any outstanding work will be completed within the new time frame.
+No contingency period should be requested as multiple requests may be submitted for ongoing issues occurring towards the end of the grant, until the final resolution date is known.
+Extension requests must include the reasons for the delay and explain how the extra time requested was calculated.
+The request should reflect the objectives that have been achieved to date and how any outstanding work will be completed within the new time frame.

-Unless there are exceptional circumstances, requests for extensions should be made via the Grant Maintenance facility.
-These should be made aware to UKRI as soon as the requirement is identified and can be submitted at any point during an award but at least 3 months before the grant end date to allow time for the request to be actioned.
+Requests for extensions should be made via the appropriate funding system.
+These should be requested as soon as the requirement is identified and can be submitted at any point during an award but if possible, at least 3 months before the grant end date to allow time for the request to be actioned.